sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

     container..
 5. Users can access this auto-restart information via the CLI utility
     1. Users can see current auto-restart status for docker containers.
-    2. Users can change auto-restart status for a specific docker container.
+    2. Users can configure auto-restart status for a specific docker container.

 ### 1.1.2 Configuration and Management Requirements
 Configuration of the auto-restart feature can be done via: